 Net income also is a potentially misleading figure, because it also includes one-time payments and earnings unrelated to the company’s core business activities.
 For example, if a restaurant held a stock portfolio as well, those investment returns would count toward earnings generated through burgers and fries.
 This can create the impression of a healthier business model than actually exists.

 Average assets is the financial sum of all of a company’s holdings.
 This includes all cash and cash-like property held by the company but also anything of significant financial value.
-Buildings, intellectual property, vehicles, even office furniture may be considered part of a company’s total assets.
+Buildings, intellectual property, vehicles, and even office furniture may be considered part of a company’s total assets.
 A company’s assets can be found on its balance sheet.

-The average assets of a company for the purposes of calculating ROA is found by taking the total assets at the beginning of an accounting period, adding this to the total assets for the end of the relevant period and dividing by two.
+The average assets of a company for the purposes of calculating ROA are found by taking the total assets at the beginning of an accounting period, adding this to the total assets for the end of the relevant period and dividing by two.
 For example, say you wanted to calculate a company’s ROA over six months.
 You would take the firm’s reported total assets at the start of the first month.
-Then you would add it to the reported total assets at the end of the six months and divide in half.
+Then you would add it to the reported total assets at the end of the six months and divide it in half.
 Most companies provide this information on an annual basis.

 An Example of ROA